Research & Development

 About the development project

-In the development of Dexa ODF the advantages of the often used and well-documented substance dexamethasone and the fast-dissolving film have been combined in a product that is tailored for rapid access and relief in acute situations.
+In the development of ISICORT®, previously named Dexa ODF (Oral Dissolvable Film), the advantages of the often used and well-documented substance dexamethasone and the patient benefit with the fast-dissolving oral film have been combined for rapid access and relief in acute situations.

-Furthermore, T(max) for the drug candidate Dexa ODF was 23 percent shorter (p=0.0575) than for the Fortecortin tablet, i.e. Dexa ODF reaches its maximum concentration in plasma faster than the tablet.
+Furthermore, T(max) for ISICORT® was indicatively just over 20 percent shorter than for the Fortecontin® tablet in both studies, i.e. ISICORT® reached its maximum concentration in plasma faster than the tablet.
 No serious side effects were reported.

-The planned studies for regulatory approval in the EU (AcuCort002) and the US (AcuCort003) are repetitions of the AcuCort001 study with product produced at commercial scale.
-The study populations are planned to consist of 30 healthy volunteers in each study.
-The test products will be Dexa ODF 8 mg in AcuCort002 and Dexa ODF 6 mg in AcoCort003.
+AcuCort has conducted three studies for regulatory approval: in the EU (AcuCort002) and in the US (AcuCort003 and AcuCort004).
+The studies are basically repetitions of the first study, AcuCort001, but with product produced at commercial scale.
+The study populations consist of 30 healthy volunteers in each study.
+The test products were ISICORT® 8 mg in AcuCort002 and ISICORT® 6 mg in AcuCort003 and AcuCort004.
+The US studies differ from the EU studies with a lower strength and another reference product, Hikma Pharmaceuticals Dexamethasone USP 6 mg tablet.
+AcuCort003 was conducted with fasting participants and AcuCort004 with non-fasting participants.

-With the aim of rapidly reaching the market AcuCort’s strategy is to base the registration of the product on the comprehensive documentation that is already available for dexamethasone tablets.
-This means that Dexa ODF would have the same indications, dosages, warnings, etc. as an “ordinary” dexamethasone tablet.
+With the aim of rapidly reaching the market AcuCort’s strategy is to base the registration of the drug candidate on the comprehensive documentation that is already available for dexamethasone tablets.
+This means that ISICORT® would have indications, dosages, warnings, similar as the reference product Fortecortin®.
 In the EU, this process is called a hybrid application.
-The scope of indications for dexamethasone is wide and covers the potential clinical situations for Dexa ODF well.
+The scope of indications for dexamethasone is wide, in our opinion, and covers the potential clinical situations for ISICORT® well.

-In order to gain approval of a hybrid application in EU, AcuCort must demonstrate that Dexa ODF is safe and bioequivalent with a reference product containing the same dose of dexamethasone.
-AcuCort has identified Fortecortin® 4 mg tablet as a suitable reference product for comparison with Dexa ODF.
+In order to gain approval of a hybrid application in EU, AcuCort must demonstrate that ISICORT® is safe and bioequivalent with a reference product containing the same dose of dexamethasone.
+AcuCort has identified Fortecortin® 4 mg tablet as a suitable reference product for comparison with ISICORT®.

-In the US, the corresponding hybrid application is called FDA 505(b)(2).
-The same principles as in the EU apply, i.e. Dexa ODF shall be evaluated in terms of bioequivalence and safety against a Reference Listed Drug (RLD).
-Such an RLD has been identified, and as this is not the same product as in Europe a further study, AcuCort003, is planned to be carried out in order to gain US registration.
+In the US, the corresponding relevant application is called FDA 505(b)(2).
+The same principles as in the EU apply, i.e. ISICORT® shall be evaluated in terms of bioequivalence and safety against a Reference Listed Drug (RLD).
+Such an RLD has been used in the studies AcuCort003 and AcuCort004.

 Every year millions of patients the world over use medicines containing glucocorticoids, for example against allergy and croup.
 But also cancer patients suffering from nausea and vomiting in connection with chemotherapy (CINV) use this type of drug.
 One big disadvantage is that these drugs are not perceived to be user-friendly, or require medical staff.
 Vials or blisters with tablets may not be convenient to bring along in all situations.
 Some glucocorticoids require the intake of several tablets to achieve sufficient dosing.
 First having to dissolve the tablets in water can be very awkward in an acute situation, for the sufferers as well as for other persons helping them.
 The sufferer may have difficulties swallowing, and thus a fast-dissolving film to be place on the tongue, with the same effect as the tablet, might be very useful.